 This report provides the complete methodological description and gives background information on the Dutch National System for Greenhouse Gas Reporting of the LUUCF sector for the UN Framework Convention on Climate Change and Dutch submission of LULUCF under the Kyoto Protocol.
 It was prepared as part of the work for the Netherlands Release and Transfer Register.
 Methodologies are elaborated and applied within the working group on LULUCF and is reviewed by the task force on Agriculture of the Release and Transfer Register.
 The methodologies follow the 2006 IPCC Guidelines and the 2013 IPCC Supplementary Guidance for LULUCF reporting under the Kyoto Protocol.

-The work was supported and supervised by Harry Vreuls of the Netherlands Enterprise Agency (RVO) and Nico Bos and Martijn Root of the Ministry of Economic Affairs.
-The authors would like to thank Isabel van den Wyngaert and Gert-Jan van den Born (Netherlands Environmental Assessment Agency) who contributed to earlier versions of the report and its predecessors.
+The work was supported and supervised by Harry Vreuls of the Netherlands Enterprise Agency (RVO) and Nico Bos and Martijn Root of the Ministry of Agriculture, Nature and Food Quality.
+The authors would like to thank Isabel van den Wyngaert (Alterra Wageningen UR, now Wageningen Environmental Research)) and Gert-Jan van den Born (Netherlands Environmental Assessment Agency) who contributed to earlier versions of the report and its predecessors.

-Data files used Annex 1
+Annex 1 Data files used